hackclub/hackclub/workshops/backjack/README.md

 Time for some thinking:
 ![A person thinking]()

-[The rule](https://youtu.be/eyoh-Ku9TCI) of the game tell us if the player or the dealer has a total bigger than 21 then it a bust he then loose if total is 21 then he got blackjack and it a win, else the game goes on. we therefore need to check if one of the person in the game has a bust or a black jack , we will then say if total player card is bigger or equal to 21 or total dealer card is bigger or equal to 21  then we must check for a bust or blackjack :
+[The rule](https://youtu.be/eyoh-Ku9TCI) of the game tells us if the player or the dealer has a total bigger than 21 then it a bust he then loose if the total is 21 then he got blackjack and it a win, else the game goes on. we, therefore, need to check if one of the people in the game has a bust or a blackjack, we will then say if the total player card is bigger or equal to 21 or the total dealer card is bigger or equal to 21  then we must check for a bust or blackjack :
 ```C++
  cout << "The Dealer is Showing a " << Dl_card1 << " \n\n";
     if (Tl_Pl_card >= 21 || Tl_Dl_card >= 21 ) {                 /* place it here */

      }
 ```
-Now we don't have a function that will check for a bust or a black jack, so let declare it under **declaration section** and call it has ` Hit_Bust_Check() ` void function:
+Now we don't have a function that will check for a bust or a blackjack, so let declare it under **declaration section** and call it has ` Hit_Bust_Check() ` void function:
 ```C++
  /* Declaration section: This will be used to Declare variables and Function */
          void Hit_Bust_check();                /* place it here */
 ```
-we then going to create a function which will display the message to the user if they have won or loose, we will then call these functions ` player_win() ` and ` player_loose() `.
+we then going to create a function which will display the message to the user if they have won or lose, we will then call these functions ` player_win() ` and ` player_loose() `.
 Don't worry if you don't understand these two function's purpose I will explain it soon ;) *wink*  :
 ```c++
 /* Declaration section: This will be used to declare variables and Function */
      void Hit_Bust_check();